 Cupertino-based tech giant Apple is planning to repair Face ID for the iPhone XS and newer without replacing the entire device.

-Apple said authorized technicians will soon have access to a new TrueDepth Camera service part containing all Face ID and front camera modules, allowing for same-unit repairs, reports MacRumors.
+Apple said authorized technicians would soon have access to a new TrueDepth Camera service part containing all Face ID and front camera modules, allowing for same-unit repairs, reports MacRumors.

-This will reduce the number of whole-unit repairs completed, as part of the company’s commitment to reduce the carbon footprint of its products, the report added.
+The report added that this will reduce the number of whole-unit repairs completed as part of the company’s commitment to reduce the carbon footprint of its products.